grahamvickers/vickers_graham_portfolio/README.md

 * Chrome - 100%
 * Firefox - 100%
-* Safari - 80%
+* Safari - 95%

 ### Issues

-* Safari - SVG and contact form functionality
+* Safari - Google fonts not loading
 * Contact form - Contactact form in hbs is not set up to recieve mail, may add nodemailer to complete it.
-* Data: Data is not currently being loaded from the db, there is a json error that i cant figure out.
+* Data: portfolio area is loading from the db, project 'read more' still not working.

 ## Authors